c00kiemon5ter/monsterwm/README.md

     |     |   | |
     ------`---'--

- _Partial_ floating mode means that one can freely move and resize windows, but the windows will revert to their tiling mode position once a window is added or removed, and that window is not transient.
+ In floating mode one can freely move and resize windows in the screen space.
+ Changing desktops, adding or removing floating windows, does not affect the floating status of the windows.
+Windows will revert to their tiling mode position once the user selects a tiling mode.
+ Note, that one cannot "select" the floating mode, but it will be enabled if one tries to move or resize a window with the mouse.
+Once one does that, then the window is marked as being in floating mode.

 ---